-- Inflammation (swelling) and/or scarring of the lungs, which may be life-threatening.
+- Inflammation (swelling) and/or scarring of the lungs.
 You may have a cough and/or trouble breathing. - Severe diarrhea which can be life-threatening - Severe skin reaction.
 You may develop blisters on your skin that are filled with fluid or a severe red rash all over your body that may be painful and can sometimes peel off.
-This risk may be greater if you are in the sun or are exposed to sun lamps and tanning beds.